thatzopoulos/vanDamme/README.md

 # VanDamme

-Arnold is a PyTorch implementation of a VizDoom bot trained using Deep Q Reinforcement Learning.
+VanDamme is a PyTorch implementation of a VizDoom bot trained using Deep Q Reinforcement Learning.

 ### This repository contains: